nealyip/online-excerise/readme.md

 ## Quick Start ##
 Copy the .env.example to .env
-And fill the GCP_API_KEY inside the file.
+And fill in the GCP_API_KEY inside the file.
 Change the db password if necessary.

 To start to build the app